Sjögren’s syndrome affects between 1 and 1.4% of the population in Puerto Rico, emphasizes Dr. Gago

 The Dr Ricardo Gagorheumatologist and past president of the Association of Rheumatologists of Puerto RicoHe stated in an exclusive interview with the Journal of Medicine y Public healththat the diagnostic process of Sjögren’s syndromeis usually associated with another rheumatologic condition.

-“That is why, as we spread more information about it, we can detect more patients in Puerto Rico, since at this moment we have an approximate between 1.4 and 1 percent of the population that possibly have the condition,” reported the prominent rheumatologist.
+“That is why, as we spread more information regarding it, we can detect more patients in Puerto Rico, since at this moment we have an approximate between 1.4 and 1 percent of the population that possibly have the condition,” reported the prominent rheumatologist.

 The specialist added that this condition usually accompanies other immune system disordersas the rheumatoid arthritis and the lupus.
 In this case, the syndrome Sjögren’s syndrome manifests first in the mucous membranes and glands that produce moisture in the eyes and mouth, resulting in fewer tears and saliva.